 If that were the case, then no wonder such a strange emptiness had taken residence somewhere inside him.
 As a truly old vampire he knew he required little blood, but maybe…maybe his unlife wasn’t solely about meeting fundamental requirements?

 Somehow he didn’t believe the solution to be quite so simple.
-Although now simply resting on his shoulder, his hand had yet to leave his child as through drawn to that familial closeness.
+Although now simply resting on his shoulder, his hand had yet to leave his child as though drawn to that familial closeness.

 His mental meanderings were interrupted in a way that hurt his heart.